Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 Usage
 -----

+### Configuration of commands

 Set settings in the main settings page.
 Each row in the text area is one format.
-The filepath is the left part of the row (`mp4/{filename}.mp4`) and the ffmpeg arguments are the right part.
+The filepath is the left part of the row (`mp4/{filename}.mp4`) and the command is the right part.

-The default params allows to create four derivative files, two for audio and two for video.
+The default params allows to create five derivative files, two for audio, two for video, and one for pdf.
 They are designed to keep the same quality than the original file, and to maximize compatibility with old browsers and Apple Safari.
 The webm one is commented (a "#" is prepended), because it is slow.

 You can modify params as you want and remove or add new ones.
 They are adapted for a recent Linux distribution with a recent version of ffmpeg.
 You may need to change names of arguments and codecs on older versions.

+For pdf, the html5 standard doesn't give the possibility to display multiple sources for one link, so it's useless to multiply them.

 Ideally, the params should mix compatibilities parameters for old browsers and Apple Safari, improved parameters for modern browsers (vp9/webm), and different qualities for low speed networks (128kB), and high speed networks (fiber).

-Then in the site item pages or in the admin media pages, all files will be appended together in the html5 `<audio>` and `<video>` elements, so the browser will choose the best one.
+Then, in the site item pages or in the admin media pages, all files will be appended together in the html5 `<audio>` and `<video>` elements, so the browser will choose the best one.
+For pdf, the derivative file will be used automatically by modules [Universal Viewer] (via [IIIF Server]) and [Pdf Viewer].

+### Bulk creation

 You can convert existing files via the config form.
 This job is available in the module [Bulk Check] too.